SHRUG-FM: Reliability-Aware Foundation Models for Earth Observation: Abstract

 \section{Abstract}

-Geospatial foundation models for Earth observation often fail to perform reliably in environments underrepresented during pretraining.
-We introduce SHRUG-FM, a framework for reliability-aware prediction that integrates three complementary signals: out-of-distribution (OOD) detection in the input space, OOD detection in the embedding space and task-specific predictive uncertainty.
-Applied to burn scar segmentation, SHRUG-FM shows that OOD scores correlate with lower performance in specific environmental conditions, while uncertainty-based flags help discard many poorly performing predictions.
-Linking these flags to land cover attributes from HydroATLAS shows that failures are not random but concentrated in certain geographies, such as low-elevation zones and large river areas, likely due to underrepresentation in pretraining data.
-SHRUG-FM provides a pathway toward safer and more interpretable deployment of GFMs in climate-sensitive applications, helping bridge the gap between benchmark performance and real-world reliability.
+Geospatial foundation models (GFMs) for Earth observation often fail to perform reliably in environments underrepresented during pretraining.
+We introduce \idk{}, a framework for reliability-aware prediction that enables GFMs to identify and abstain from likely failures.
+Our approach integrates three complementary signals: geophysical out-of-distribution (OOD) detection in the input space, OOD detection in the embedding space, and task-specific predictive uncertainty.
+We evaluate \idk{} across three high-stakes rapid-mapping tasks: burn scar segmentation, flood mapping, and landslide detection.
+Our results show that \idk{} consistently reduces prediction risk on retained samples, outperforming established single-signal baselines like predictive entropy.
+Crucially, by utilizing a shallow "glass-box" decision tree for signal fusion, \idk{} provides interpretable abstention thresholds.
+It builds a pathway toward safer and more interpretable deployment of GFMs in climate-sensitive applications, bridging the gap between benchmark performance and real-world reliability.
+Our source code is available at \url{https://github.com/vishalned/SHRUG-FM}.